postmanlabs/labs-docs/src/pages/docs/postman/workspaces/intro-to-workspaces.md

 ![Active user](https://assets.postman.com/postman-docs/Presence+active+members.jpg)

->You have to belong to a workspace to see its members.
-If you're looking through workspaces in Browse, you won't see anyone's avatar and no one on the team will see yours until you [join the workspace](/docs/postman/workspaces/using-workspaces/#joining-a-workspace).
+>You can only see workspace members if your are also a member.
+To see member avatars, and to make your avatar visible to the team, [join the relevant workspace](/docs/postman/workspaces/using-workspaces/#joining-a-workspace).

  If more than three people belong to a workspace, the fourth avatar will be a number representing the remaining members.
 Click on the numbered avatar to see a list of all active and inactive users.